 When possible, working from home and teaching online through video platforms.

-Participants and facilitators are spaced at least 2.5 metres apart when dancing, with the facilitator further apart when possible.
+Participants and facilitators are spaced at least 2.5 metres apart when dancing, with the facilitator in a designated “instructor area” further apart when possible.
 The size of groups has been reduced.

 Most in-person groups are remaining seated in one spot during classes, which maintains the physical distance throughout the session.